Cozy Peach Kitchen

 • Drain cans of jackfruit.
 Transfer to a colander and rinse with cool water.
 Cut jackfruit into smaller pieces with a scissors, until it is mostly shredded.
 I use all parts of the jackfruit, including the seeds and core.

 • Heat a large skillet over medium-high heat.
-Once hot, drizzle in the olive oil.
-Add diced onion to the hot oil.
+Drizzle with olive oil.
+Once hot, add diced onion.
 Sauté until softened, around 6-8 minutes.
 Add in minced garlic and sauté a minute more, until aromatic.

 • Add in shredded jackfruit and vegetable broth.
 Cover with lid and let simmer over medium-low heat for 10 minutes.